On February 22nd, our hearts go out to Hypertrophic Cardiomyopathy (HCM)

 - 1 in 330 people is affected by a cardiomyopathy.1

 - It therefore represents a major burden for patients, families, the healthcare system and society.2

 - HCM receives little policy attention, and practitioners are generally not familiar with the diagnosis and treatment of the disease.
 Therefore, awareness of HCM is essential/of vital importance.

-What are we doing in the field of cardiovascular disease?
+What are we doing in the field of cardiovascular diseases?

 Cardiovascular diseases include all diseases affecting the cardiovascular system and the blood and lymphatic vessels, including heart attacks, strokes, and venous thromboembolism.

-Every year, around 19,000 people in Belgium suffer a stroke1, while another 15,000 suffer a heart attack2.
-Cardiovascular disease is one of the leading causes of mortality and morbidity in industrialised countries.
+Every year, around 19,000 people in Belgium suffer a stroke3, while another 15,000 suffer a heart attack4.
+Cardiovascular diseases is one of the leading causes of mortality and morbidity in industrialised countries.

 Early detection of these diseases, treatment of the risk factors, and prevention are all critical in reducing the impact of cardiovascular diseases.
 Therefore, current research at Bristol Myers Squibb is focused on developing therapies to prevent stroke and treat venous thromboembolism.
 Stroke prevention focuses on atrial fibrillation, one of the significant risk factors for stroke.